(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Being a freelance writer is hard!
 It takes a lot of work to get established, find clients and put out high-quality content.

 You may be tempted to close up shop and forget about writing.
-But, your perseverance, your resilience will bring you back to your keyboard to write another day.
+But your perseverance and your resilience will bring you back to your keyboard to write another day.

 A Financial Plan

 Here’s what you should include in that plan a:

 - Healthy cash cushion (at least several months to a year's worth of living expenses)

 - Detailed budget you can tweak during lean times

 - Handle on your debt (either low/no debt or a clear plan to pay it off)

 - Exit strategy (either from your job or from freelancing if it doesn’t work out)

 - Understanding of business finances, to include: